 It’s important to check for children product recalls on baby furniture, bedding, and toys.
-Retailers are generally compliant about pulling dangerous products off store shelves, but if you’re using vintage or second-hand furniture, it’s wise to check that they haven’t been recalled.
+Retailers are generally compliant about pulling dangerous products off store shelves, but if you’re using vintage or second-hand furniture, always check if they’ve been recalled.

 This 4-in-1 Convertible Crib by Carter’s will work from infancy through childhood.
-It’s GOLD-certified and finished with non-toxic paints for a stylish, “green” nursery.
+It’s GOLD-certified and finished with non-toxic paints for any stylish nursery.

-The average newborn sleeps around 8-9 hours during the day and about 8 more hours at night.
-As most exhausted parents have learned, that’s not always continuous.
-That’s why it’s important to create a soothing, peaceful, and safe crib.
+The average newborn sleeps around 8 hours during the day and about 8 more hours at night.
+As most exhausted parents know, that’s not always continuous which is why it’s important to create a soothing and safe crib.